hpi-swa-teaching/TabletopUI/packages/TabletopUI-ScreenManagement.package/TTCharacterSheetDisplay.class/README.md

-The Character Sheet Display takes care of the UI for the Character Sheets
+I take care of the UI for the Character Sheets